 Close-up of optic nerve head being left intact.

-Next, hold a pair of forceps in a closed position with tips touching and insert them gently between the retina and choroid using any natural gaps formed during handling [1].
+Begin by holding a pair of forceps in a closed position with tips touching and insert them gently between the retina and choroid, using any natural gaps formed during handling [1].
 Use the flat arms of the forceps, to gradually enlarge the space between the retina and choroid until full separation is achieved [2].

 SCOPE: inserting closed forceps between retinal and choroidal layers.